Trump Makes Announcement After Losing Court Battle On Travel Ban | John Hawkins' Right Wing News

 Trump responded to the announcement, as expected, via Twitter.

 There is an argument to be made that the federal government has the job of keeping the American people safe on a national level.
-It looks like Trump is not going to waste time argument with the judges, and is instead going to charge ahead.
+It looks like Trump is not going to waste time arguing with the judges and is instead going to charge ahead.

 - Share